repaygithub/cactus/docs/Internationalization/API Documentation.md

 The `BaseI18nController` class is designed to control the internationalization by loading resources for a given language, and utilizing Project Fluent's formatting capabilities to provide translations for an application.
 There are a few pieces of the `BaseI18nController` class to take note of here:

-### Load
+### loadImpl

-The `_load` function is what will load your translations into the controller.
-You must extend `BaseI18nController` in order to provide an implementation of the `_load` function.
+The `loadImpl` function is what will load your translations into the controller.
+You must extend `BaseI18nController` in order to provide an implementation of the `loadImpl` function.

-- The developer is responsible for handling failures when loading resources in the `_load` function. (e.g. retry loading, or loading from an alternate source)
+- The developer is responsible for handling failures when loading resources in the `loadImpl` function. (e.g. retry loading, or loading from an alternate source)
-  - You can either handle the error within the `_load` method, or return a rejected Promise and handle the error in the `onLoad` method or an error listener.
+  - You can either handle the error within the `loadImpl` method, or return a rejected Promise and handle the error in the `onLoad` method or an error listener.
 - The return value is a Promise that resolves to an object with one required and one optional property:
   - `resources` is an array of Fluent translation strings; you can also put instances of the `FluentResource` class, or the return value of the `loadRef` method (more below).
 The array is combined such that if the same Fluent translation key exists in two of the resources, the later resource will override the earlier one.
   - `version` if present should be a number indicating the version of the translations.
 This is tracked per section, and if (when reloading a section) the returned version is less than the current version, the translations will not be updated.
-- The `_load` function accepts two arguments: an object that represents the section being loaded, and an options object.
+- The `loadImpl` function accepts two arguments: an object that represents the section being loaded, and an options object.
 The section info argument has following properties:

 | Property  | Type   | Required | Description                                                                   |
 | --------- | ------ | -------- | ----------------------------------------------------------------------------- |